ros-navigation/navigation2/nav2_mission_executor/README.md

 string mission_plan
 ```

-The mission plan itself is an XML string that defines the behavior tree.
+The mission plan itself is an XML string that defines a Behavior Tree.
 For example, the following XML string specifies a sequence of three NavigateToPose actions:

 ```XML
 <root main_tree_to_execute="MainTree">